docker/docs/datacenter/ucp/2.1/guides/admin/configure/use-trusted-images-for-ci.md

 The signing policy implementation uses the certificates issued in user client bundles to connect a signature to a user.
 Using an incognito browser window (or otherwise), log in to the "jenkins" user account you created earlier.
 Download a client bundle for this user.
-It is also recommeneded to change the description associated with the public key stored in UCP such that you can identify in the future which key is being used for signing.
+It is also recommended to change the description associated with the public key stored in UCP such that you can identify in the future which key is being used for signing.